-Hailed by critics for having “a voice of uncommon liquidity and resonance, with a sure way with coloratura” (The Financial Times, London) and described as having a “top range with ring and flexibility… There is real squillo in his tone and he can spin a bel canto line elegantly” (South Florida Classical Review), tenor Fabian Robles is quickly establishing himself in the International belcanto and lyric tenor repertoire with his natural vocalism and vivid stage presence.
+Hailed by critics for having “a voice of uncommon liquidity and resonance, with a sure way with coloratura” (The Financial Times, London) and described as having a “top range with ring and flexibility… with real squillo in his tone and he can spin a bel canto line elegantly” (South Florida Classical Review), tenor Fabian Robles is quickly establishing himself in the belcanto and lyric tenor repertoire with his natural vocalism and vivid stage presence.

-After his debut in the role of Rodolfo in Puccini’s masterpiece La Bohème in 2009 in New York City, Robles was invited almost immediately to reprise it at the legendary Cairo Opera House in Egypt, singing it all around the USA afterwards, being the role he has sung the most in his young career.
+After his debut in the role of Rodolfo in Puccini’s masterpiece La Bohème in 2009 in New York City, Robles was invited immediately to reprise the role at the legendary Cairo Opera House in Egypt, singing it all around the USA afterwards, being the role he has sung the most in his young career.
 In July 2008 Mr. Robles was featured at the prestigious Aspen Music Festival after being invited to sing the role of Prince Ramiro in Rossini's La Cenerentola, where he was also a winner of the Concerto Vocal Competition.
 Robles was also featured with Ballet Concerto in their "25th Anniversary Gala", singing with incredible aplomb the difficult tenor part in a staged performance of Orff's Carmina Burana.

 The possessor of outstanding vocal qualities, including a solid upper extension and uncommon flexibility for coloratura, paired with a noble stage presence and acting skills, allows Robles to excel in a varied repertoire that includes among others Verdi's Rigoletto and La Traviata; Donizetti's Lucia di Lammermoor, La fille du régiment, L’elisir d'amore, Don Pasquale; Puccini’s La Bohème and Gianni Schicchi; Rossini's La Cenerentola, Il barbiere di Siviglia and Otello; Mozart's Così fan tutte, Don Giovanni and Le Nozze di Figaro; the Italian Tenor in Strauss' Der Rosenkavalier, Gounod's Roméo et Juliette; Bizet's Les Pecheurs de perles; Orff's Carmina Burana; as well as some of the most beloved Zarzuelas in the Spanish repertoire which require excellent acting and theatrical skills like El Barberillo de Lavapiés, Luisa Fernanda, Los Gavilanes, Doña Francisquita and El Asombro de Damasco and the Spanish opera Marina.